emilianoyoung/ai/_posts/2019-12-21-how-ai-ruled-our-lives-over-the-past-decade.md

 related:
   - title: "The 10 Best Examples Of How AI Is Already Used In Our Everyday Life"
-    excerpt: "The car you drive to work might have driver-assist technology, and in places such as Mountain View, California, you can request a self-driving car through Google's sister company Waymo to drive you to and from work.
+    excerpt: "you can request a self-driving car through Google's sister company Waymo to drive you to and from work.
 There are many ways artificial intelligence is deployed in our banking system.
-It's highly involved in the security of our ..."
+It's highly involved in the security of our transactions and to detect fraud."
     publishedDateTime: 2019-12-16T05:17:00Z
     sourceUrl: https://www.forbes.com/sites/bernardmarr/2019/12/16/the-10-best-examples-of-how-ai-is-already-used-in-our-everyday-life/
     ampUrl: https://www.forbes.com/sites/bernardmarr/2019/12/16/the-10-best-examples-of-how-ai-is-already-used-in-our-everyday-life/amp/